-We regret to inform you that the Czech Language Summer School will not take place in 2020.
+We regret to inform you that the Czech Language Summer School was cancelled for 2020.
 We hope to see you in 2021 under better conditions.

 Czech Language Summer School is organized by the Department of Czech Language, Faculty of Arts, University of Ostrava.

 We offer a 21-day course of the Czech language for foreigners (4 lessons/day) with many activities and a friendly atmosphere.